Wollffus/valiant_hellhound_mc_cut/README.md

 # valiant_hellhound_mc_cut
-FiveM resource custom MC cut
+FiveM resource custom MC cut MADE BY VALIANT STAFF FOR VALIANT STAFF You may not take credit for this resource

 FiveM ready custom MC cut